DjangoGirls/organizer-manual/tutorial/README.md

 ## I found a bug in the tutorial!

 Go to our [Github repository](http://github.com/DjangoGirls/tutorial), fork it and send us a pull request.
-Every help is really appriciated.
+Every help is really appreciated.